airtonzanon/airton.dev/source/_posts/2019-04-17-how-enable-developer-mode-chromebook.md

 #### Warning

-* When you enable developer mode all of your files, directorys and accounts will be deleted.
+* When you enable developer mode all of your files, directories and accounts will be deleted.
 * Google doesn't support your Chromebook in developer mode.

 #### Enabling